Two Mile Prairie

 Two Mile Prairie is an area in northern Columbia Township, Boone County, Missouri, United States, northeast of Columbia.
 Its elevation is 879 feet (268 m).
 It shares a name with Two Mile Prairie Elementary School in Columbia.
 The community is part of the Columbia Metropolitan Statistical Area.

-It is a two-mile wide prairie.
+It was named for its location on a two-mile wide prairie.
 It was described as "opulent" in 1908.